wright-nicholas/act-r-agreement/README.md

 ## An integrated model of eye movement behaviour in sentence comprehension ##
 An ACT-R sentence parsing model based on Lewis & Vasishth (2005), interacting with eye movement control.
 This is part of the PhD Thesis of Felix Engelmann, submitted to the University of Potsdam, 2016.
-Changes were made by Nicholas Wright to use the parser to model subject-verb agreement as a part of a project at William & Mary's Computational and Experimental Linguistics Lab under Dr. Dan Parker.
+Changes by Nicholas Wright are in progress to use the parser to model subject-verb agreement as a part of a project at William & Mary's Computational and Experimental Linguistics Lab under Dr. Dan Parker.

 This model includes: